elegantchaos/Novy/README.md

 After cloning, if a file called `.novy` exists in the root of the template, it is executed.
 Typically the idea here is that it is a shell script, which performs additional setup steps.

 **This is obviously dangerous!** You need to be able to trust any template you download from github.
+Not only could the script do something malicious, but a mistake in it could cause havoc with your machine.
+Please be aware that you use Новый at your own risk and _I take absolutely no responsibility for any damage it causes_.

 I might switch this out for a more constrained mechanism later, but for now the flexibility is useful.

 ### Substitutions